final-project-blog/estate-agent/README.md

 ### Frontend Configuration

-The frontend is served using Nginx.
-Below is the configuration to serve the frontend from a Docker container:
+The Frontend is served using Nginx.
+Below is the configuration to serve the Frontend from a Docker container:

 1. Edit the Nginx configuration file:
     ```sh